CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 	Allowed as direct command and in program mode.

-The INIT command prepares a floppy disk for storing programs or data; it will be "initialized".
+The :guilabel:`INIT` command prepares a floppy disk for storing programs or data; it will be "initialized".

-This means that the basic structure shown in the "Recording structure" section will be produced on the diskette.
+This means that the basic structure shown in the :ref:`"Recording structure" <record structure>` section will be produced on the diskette.

 40 tracks with 16 sectors each are set up and all address and data marks are written.